-The Ham-V rotator system consists of a heavy duty rotator and the new DCU-1 "Pathfinder" digital control unit.
-The rotator is designed to be mounted on a plate inside a communications tower, and is attached to a vertical steel mast.
+The Tailtwister - D rotator system consists of an extra heavy duty rotator and the new DCU-1"Pathfinder"digital control unit.
+The rotator is designed to be mounted on a plate inside a communications tower, and is attached to a vertical steel antenna mast.
+This is the recommended mounting method.
 The DCU-1 control unit must be installed indoors and connected to the rotator by an 8 conductor cable.